EAPIL

 • WG on Property Law

-• WG overseeing the Winter School
+• WG on the Winter School

 • WG on Trusts